River Tanat

-Afon Tanat is a river in northern Powys, Wales.
+The River Tanat, also known as Afon Tanat, is a river in northern Powys, Wales.
 Its source is close to the Cyrniau Nod mountain, to the north of Lake Vyrnwy.
 The river flows in a generally east-south-east direction until it joins the River Vyrnwy near Llansantffraid-ym-Mechain.
 For a short distance prior to its confluence it flows within western Shropshire, England.

-Its tributaries include the Afon Eirth, Afon Rhaeadr, Afon Iwrch and Afon Goch.
+Its tributaries include the Afon Eirth, Afon Rhaeadr, Afon Iwrch and Afon Goch, and they form part of the Tanat Valley.